eljsteer/LA-readme-ZY/README/README.md

   Install the software using "NPM init" and NPM "install inquirer" to install node packages.

   ## USAGE
-  Type node index.js in teh terminal at the root of the project application
+  Type node index.js in teh terminal at the root of the project application.

   ## MEDIA